Hal Colebatch: Secessionism

 In January 1933, Mitchell offered Colebatch the position of agent-general again.
 Colebatch, believing his anti-protectionist efforts in the Senate to be futile, took the position, making him the first person to be agent-general for Western Australia twice.
 By this time, he was involved with the campaign for Western Australian secession and had joined the Dominion League, an organisation advocating for secession.
 He soon became one of the league's most prominent speakers, most notably delivering a speech on 13 February 1933 at the Perth Town Hall to an overflowing audience.
 The anti-secessionist Federal League objected to Colebatch being associated with the pro-secession campaign as the agent-general is meant to be neutral, but he was still a senator and had not taken up the position of agent-general yet.
 He resigned from the Senate on 20 March 1933 and assumed the position of agent-general five days later.

 On 8 April 1933, the Western Australian secession referendum occurred, in which 66.23% of electors voted in favour of seceding.
-The 1933 state election occurred on the same day, in which the Mitchell government was defeated by the anti-secessionist Labor party, lead by Phillip Collier.
+The 1933 state election occurred on the same day, in which the Mitchell government was defeated by the anti-secessionist Labor party, led by Phillip Collier.
 Despite having worked well with Collier last time he was agent-general, Colebatch's position was precarious due to his advocacy for secession.
 Nevertheless, Collier chose to honour the electorate's wish by sending a delegation to London to ask the British Parliament for permission to secede.
 Colebatch urged for Collier to be part of the delegation but he chose not to.
 Colebatch was instead leader with the other members being legal advisor Matthew Moss, chairman of the Dominion League Keith Watson and vice-president of the Dominion League James MacCallum Smith.